10jplz/Readmegenerator/README.md

   ## Description

-  Easily generate a README.MD file for your next project
+  Easily generate readme files for your projects

   ## Table of Contents (Optional)
   ----